 Thailand has an established system for authorizing the transport of sawnwood.
 This system was traditionally paper-based, but is currently in the process of evolving to an electronic system of approvals compatible with the National Single Window (Sapol Boonsermsuk, personal communication).
-Under the paper-based system, sawn timber transported from processing plants or trading facilities to wood dealers, other downstream manufacturing plants, or to points of export require a white-form Sawn Timber Certificate is used only for transporting sawnwood or chips from a mechanized processing facility licensed to process rubberwood and wood of the other 13 unrestricted species noted above in Section 4.3 (e.g. eucalyptus); this certificate is valid for up to 7 days.
+Under the paper-based system, sawn timber transported from processing plants or trading facilities to wood dealers, other downstream manufacturing plants, or to points of export require a white-form Sawn Timber Certificate for transport, which is valid for up to 24 hours.
+A yellow-form Sawn Timber Certificate is used only for transporting sawnwood or chips from a mechanized processing facility licensed to process rubberwood and wood of the other 13 unrestricted species noted above in Section 4.3 (e.g. eucalyptus); this certificate is valid for up to 7 days.
 Licensed restricted wood dealers use a Restricted Wood Product Certificate for transporting sawnwood made from restricted species (valid for 2 days).
 The back side of these certificates/forms include a packing list description of the sawnwood or products to be transported, including type/species, quantity, size, and the seal or mark.
 The transport certificates also note the location to which the sawnwood is to be delivered (NEPCon, 2017).